Few-Shot Dialogue Summarization via Skeleton-Assisted Prompt Transfer in Prompt Tuning: Related Work

 \section{Related Work}

 \textbf{Parameter-Efficient Transfer Learning. } To efficiently make use of pretrained language models (PLMs) \cite{devlin-etal-2019-bert,JMLR:v21:20-074,lewis-etal-2020-bart,NEURIPS2020_1457c0d6}, \citet{li-liang-2021-prefix} propose to prepend continuous trainable task-specific embeddings to the input sequence while keeping the entire PLM frozen. \citet{lester-etal-2021-power} provide a simplified approach, named prompt tuning, which becomes more competitive with model fine-tuning as scale increases.
-To enable cross-task knowledge transfer \cite{ruder2017overview,liu-etal-2019-multi} under the prompt tuning paradigm, \citet{vu-etal-2022-spot} propose SPoT, which learns soft prompts from source tasks as initialization for target tasks.
+To enable cross-task knowledge transfer \cite{ruder2017overview,liu-etal-2019-multi} under the prompt tuning paradigm, \citet{vu-etal-2022-spot} propose SPoT, which learns soft prompts from source tasks as initialization for target tasks. \citet{su-etal-2022-transferability} further explore the transferability of soft prompts across different downstream tasks.
 Built on top of \citet{vu-etal-2022-spot}, our method is able to improve the effectiveness of cross-task prompt transfer in few-shot dialogue summarization.